prebid/prebid.github.io/features/pbAdSlot.md

 ## Prebid Server

-The OpenRTB location for the Prebid Ad Slot is `imp[].ext.context.data.adslot`:
+The OpenRTB location for the Prebid Ad Slot is `imp[].ext.context.data.pbadslot`:

 - The Prebid SDK will place the value there.
 - AMP Stored Requests should place the value there if desired.